fenstrat/next-level-searchapi-ds-wellington/slides.md

 Notes:
 - ➡️ React apps embedded in Drupal pages, or partially decoupled search
 - Allows us to keep all the goodness we love from Drupal, but allows faster iteration and developer control over search
+- Essentially React apps are embedded via blocks, which can then be placed via Layout Builder
 - Supports multiple search apps on the same page, with independent filters
+- By independent, we mean filters that can apply to a single search listing on the page, or even to all results across the page
-- Avoid round trips to Drupal for querying, filtering and sorting
+- Clever out-of-the-box caching by Tanstack query can avoid round trips to Drupal for querying, filtering and sorting

 ---